Roles of cooperative effects and disorder in photon localization: The case of a vector radiation field: Introduction

-Here, we follow the latter approach in order compare the roles of disorder \cite{anderson} and cooperative effects, e.g., superradiance and subradiance \cite{dicke}, in photon localization.
-It has been shown that in two- and three-dimensional media, photon localization occurs as a crossover between two limits: the single-atom limit where photons are spatially delocalized and spontaneous emission of independent atoms occurs, and the opposite limit where the photons are trapped in the gas for a very long time \cite{PRA2, PRL2}.
+According to the second approach, photon escape rates are determined by the time evolution of the ground-state population obtained from the reduced atomic density matrix of the gas.
+This time evolution is governed by the spectrum of the imaginary part of the effective Hamiltonian \cite{ernst,tallet1,tallet2,PRL2}.
+Unlike the first approach, the second one takes into account for detection purposes only the on-shell photons that leave the cloud.
+Studies based on the latter approach have been restricted to the interaction of atoms with a scalar radiation field.
+These studies have compared the roles of disorder and cooperative effects, e.g., superradiance and subradiance, in photon localization.
+It has been shown that in two- and three-dimensional media, photon localization occurs as a crossover between two limits: the single-atom limit where photons are spatially delocalized and spontaneous emission of independent atoms occurs, and the opposite limit where the photons are trapped in the gas for a very long time \cite{PRL2,PRA2}.
 As these two limits are connected by a crossover rather than a disorder-driven phase transition as expected from Anderson localization \cite{gang}, one can argue that photon localization is dominated by cooperative effects rather than disorder.
 In one-dimensional atomic gases, the single-atom limit is never reached and photons are always localized in the cloud - a result clearly attributed to cooperative effects \cite{EPL}.
-It should be emphasized, however, that these studies have been restricted to the interaction of a scalar radiation field with the atoms.

-In this paper we consider the more realistic case of a vector radiation field interacting with a three-dimensional atomic gas.
+The study described here examines whether the significant difference between the scalar and vector models in regard to photon localization, obtained within the framework of the first approach and mentioned above, occurs as part of the second approach as well.
+In other words, we focus on the emission of (detectable) photons from three-dimensional atomic gases in the case of a vector radiation field and compare the findings to those of the scalar model.
 We show that the vector and scalar models qualitatively lead to the same results.
-Moreover, in both cases a scaling behavior is observed for the escape rates and photons undergo a crossover from delocalization toward localization as the optical thickness of the cloud is increased.
+Moreover, in both cases a scaling behavior is observed for the escape rates, and photons undergo a crossover from delocalization toward localization as the optical thickness of the cloud is increased.
+The last result suggests that photon localization is dominated by cooperative effects rather than disorder.
+This conclusion is further validated by the finding that a similar scaling behavior is obtained for ordered media.
+Concerning photon localization, we think that the similarity between the scalar and vector models has an important impact on both theory and experiments.

 The paper is organized as follows.
 In Section \ref{Mod}, we present the model of a gas of identical atoms interacting with the radiation field.
 In Section \ref{Heff}, the atomic effective Hamiltonian is introduced, and in Section \ref{CER} the photon collective emission rates from the atomic cloud are derived.
 In Section \ref {Met} we describe our numerical methods, and in Sections \ref{Res1}-\ref{Res2} present our findings.
 We finally discuss our results in Section \ref{discuss} and draw some conclusions in Section \ref{conclusions}.